mancjs/code-and-conquer/readme.md

 5. Using the client, you must send commands to the game server in real time to play your particular strategy.
 You can send `attack`, `defend` and `query` commands:

-  1. `attack` takes 1 health point off the specified cell.
-If this causes the cell's health to drop to 0, the sender becomes the new owner and the cell's health is set to 120.
+  1. `attack` takes 1 health point off the specified square.
+If this causes the square's health to drop to 0, the attacker becomes the new owner and the square's health is set to 120.

     Each `attack` command uses 1 request.

-  2. `defend` adds 1 health point to the specified cell.
-A cell's health is capped at 120.
-Any cell on the grid can be defended, including cells not owned by the sender.
+  2. `defend` adds 1 health point to the specified square.
+A square's health is capped at 120.
+Any square on the grid can be defended, including squares not owned by the defender.

     Each `defend` command uses 1 request.

-  3. `query` retrieves the state of the entire grid, or a specific cell.
-Each cell holds a state which shows:
+  3. `query` retrieves the state of the entire grid, or a specific square.
+Each square holds a state which shows:

-    * The cell's current owner
+    * The square's current owner
-    * The cell's current health
+    * The square's current health
-    * The cell's bonux (x1, x2 or x3)
+    * The square's bonux (x1, x2 or x3)
     * The entire attack and defend history since its last acquisition.

     Each `query` command is free, but rate limited, so avoid heavy polling.